ritog/ritog/README.md

 - I am interested in cutting edge **Deep Learning**
 - Focused in the area of **Computer Vision**
-- Interested in **Graph Neural Networks** for Vision
-- Interested in **Self-Supervised Learning**
 - Interested in Mathematics
 - Currently building a computer from scratch from first principles
-- Interested in multimodal-AI models like CLIP, DALL-E
 - Learning Embedded AI from HarvardX
 - Love to learn new programming languages (knows Haskell, Julia, Elixir, Racket, OCaml, but hasn't worked with them professionally)